Sam Wells (priest): Dean of Duke Chapel

 In 2005, Wells became dean of Duke Chapel and research professor of Christian ethics at Duke Divinity School, North Carolina.
 He developed and chaired the Faith Council, which consists of 12 members from different faith traditions.
 He initiated dialogue and led discussions on faith and ethics.

 While acting as the Dean at Duke Chapel, Wells coordinated the ministry and music of the chapel, preached and led worship.
 He also oversaw the campus ministries and taught in the divinity school and the school of public policy.
-He worked with the local Durham community through organizations such as the Religious Coalitions for a Nonviolent Durham to foster a closer relationship with the university and the city.
+He worked with the local Durham community through organisations such as the Religious Coalitions for a Nonviolent Durham to foster a closer relationship with the university and the city.

 Vicar of St Martin-in-the-Fields

 Since 2012, Wells has been the vicar of St Martin-in-the-Fields in central London.
 He was inducted by Richard Chartres, Bishop of London, on 2 July 2012.
 As vicar, in addition to his pastoral ministry, Wells is a trustee of The Connection at St Martin's, and of the St Martin-in-the-Fields Trust.
 From 2014, he has been a regular contributor to Thought for the Day on BBC Radio 4.

 In his review of How Then Shall We Live?, Walter Brueggemann wrote, "Sam Wells arguably has the liveliest, most agile, best informed, critically disciplined mind in the entire Christian community.
-And he has a baptized heart of honesty, compassion, and passion to match his baptized mind.
-In this book he ranges over a cluster of complex issues and at every turn his sound judgment instructs us as he moves easily from life to Scripture and back through church tradition.
+And he has a baptised heart of honesty, compassion, and passion to match his baptized mind.
+In this book he ranges over a cluster of complex issues and at every turn his sound judgement instructs us as he moves easily from life to Scripture and back through church tradition.
 This book will serve many of us well who live with daily perplexities that admit no resolution."

 Personal life

-Wells is married to Jo Bailey Wells, Bishop of Dorking.
+In 1994, Wells married to Jo Bailey Wells, later an Anglican bishop.
 They have two children; a son and a daughter.